Secondhand Lions

 Secondhand Lions is a 2003 American comedy-drama film written and directed by Tim McCanlies.
-It tells the story of an introverted young boy (Haley Joel Osment) who is sent to live with his eccentric great uncles (Robert Duvall and Michael Caine) on a farm in Texas.
+It tells the story of an introverted young boy (Haley Joel Osment), who is sent to live with his eccentric great uncles (Robert Duvall and Michael Caine) on a farm in Texas.

 Plot

 In 1962, 14-year-old Walter's irresponsible mother, Mae, sends him to live for the summer on the ramshackle Texas farm of his reclusive, bachelor great uncles, Hub and Garth.
 They are said to have a secret fortune amassed from past adventures and are the target of every traveling salesman.
 They, in turn, sit on their porch with shotguns, shooting at the salesmen.

 Walter is given a room in the attic and is not welcomed by his uncles until they realize that Walter's presence annoys other gold-digging relatives.
 Walter persuades his uncles to try spending some of their money.
-Packets of seeds to plant a vegetable garden turn out all to be corn.
-The uncles then order a lion for a hunting target but end up with a tame, retired circus lioness, who becomes Walter's pet.
+First, on a clay pigeon launcher.
+Then, packets of seeds to plant a vegetable garden turn out all to be corn.
+The uncles then order a lion for a hunting target, but end up with a tame, retired circus lioness, who becomes Walter's pet.

-While loading 50-pound bags of Lion Chow, Hub faints and briefly goes to the hospital.
-Later, at a roadside diner, 4 toughs pull switchblades on Hub, but he quickly subdues them.
+While loading 50-pound (23-kg) bags of Lion Chow, Hub faints and briefly goes to the hospital.
+Later, at a roadside diner, four greasers pull switchblades on Hub, but he quickly subdues them.
 Hub and Garth bring the teens home to patch them up and find that the elderly lioness has escaped her cage, claiming the cornfield her new "jungle" home.
 Hub gives the teens a speech about growing up and being men before sending them home.

 A subplot develops around the photograph of a beautiful woman that Walter finds in the attic.
-Garth tells Walter the story of their past in the French Foreign Legion, during which Hub married an Arab princess named Jasmine, who was promised to a powerful sheik.
+Garth tells Walter the story of their past in the French Foreign Legion, during which Hub married an Arab princess, named Jasmine, who was promised to a powerful sheik.
 After living in constant peril from assassins, Hub spared the sheik's life after a duel on condition that the manhunt ceased.
-However, Jasmine later died in childbirth, and Hub returned to the French Foreign Legion until he and Garth retired to their farm, where they resignedly waited to die.
+However, Jasmine later died in childbirth, and Hub returned to the French Foreign Legion, until he and Garth retired to their farm, where they resignedly waited to die.